rb2540/reddit-prediction/README.md

 ------------

 This script scrapes Reddit submissions in real-time, from a list of specified subreddits, and gets updated values for the fields of each submission at specified time intervals.
 The script creates two CSV files.
-The first file, called "stream_[date]_[time]" contains every unique submission created while the script was running, on a separate row.
-The second file, called "score_[date]_[time]", contains a separate row for each submission in the first file, at a given time interval.
+The first file contains every unique submission created while the script was running, each on a separate row.
+The second file contains every submission in the first file, with separate rows for the updated values at each time interval (i.e, score, num_comments, etc.).

 # REQUIREMENTS